stormpath/stormpath-console-guide/source/applications.rst

 - Search for Applications in the top-right search box
 - Add new Applications using the "Create Application" button (see :ref:`below <applications-creating>`)
-- Change the status of an Application to: `Enabled` or `Disabled`
+- Change the status of one or more Applications to: `Enabled` or `Disabled`
-- Delete an Application
+- Delete one or more Applications
 - :ref:`Edit an Application <applications-editing>`

 Finding an Application's URL